 (Please don't hesitate to email updates to this list to Bob@rsr.org.)

-* Handy List of Targeted Antibodies Trials, Success Stories, and RSR Broadcasts: The public awareness of the current revolution is cancer antibody treatment should explode from the 2015 to the end of 2017.
+* Targeted Antibodies Trials, Success Stories, News, and RSR Broadcasts: The public awareness of the current revolution is cancer antibody treatment should explode from the 2015 to the end of 2017.
 As with all medicines, patients respond with great variability.
 However, the following results and ongoing trials though are greatly encouraging: